 No exemptions shall be granted for this course.

-Introduction to Psychology offers a representative and coherent overview of the discipline.
-‘Representative’ because it constitutes a first acquaintance with the main currents and themes within psychology including neural, evolutionary, cognitive, social and developmental perspectives on human behavior; ‘coherent’ because it introduces students to the different psychological sub-disciplines emphasizing their common elements.
+Introduction to Psychology offers a representative and coherent overview of the discipline of psychology.
+The course constitutes a first acquaintance with the main currents and themes within psychology, including neural, evolutionary, cognitive, social and developmental perspectives on human behavior.
+It also introduces students to the different psychological sub-disciplines emphasizing their common elements.

 Mode of instruction

 This course consists of 15 2-hour lectures and 8 2-hour work group sessions.

 Every lecture, the lecturers presents 1 or 2 chapters from the course textbook (Gray and Bjorklund, see under ‘Reading’) and help students prepare for the examination by explaining, clarifying and providing examples.
 They also indicate what is essential learning and what is less important.
 Furthermore, the lecturers discuss different or new perspectives, provide current material and explore topics in depth, or conversely, place the psychological knowledge presented in the textbook in a wider context.

 The workgroup sessions consists of one lecturer and a maximum of 26 students (2 tutorial groups combined).
 With the exception of week 40 (the week after 3 October) and the examination week, the work groups will meet every week, making 8 meetings in all.
 Attendance is mandatory.
 In the work group sessions the teachers help students prepare for the exam.
 This does not mean that only examination material will be discussed: the aim is also to explore topics in more depth and stimulate enthusiasm for the study of psychology.
 Students are expected to participate actively in these meetings.